 by Robert McIntosh6 February '19

-Abstract Expressionism - American painters of New York City
+What is Abstract Expressionism Art, American painters of New York City

 Abstract Expressionism art

 Abstract Expressionism art, as part of abstract art, is a term applied to a movement in American painting that flourished in New York City after World War II, sometimes referred to as the New York School or, more narrowly, as action painting.
 The America of the 1940s, where Abstract Expressionism emerged, was reeling from the collapse of world order triggered by World War II.
 This was a significant influence on the nation's artists - most of whom remembered The Great Depression and its relief plans such as the Works Progress Administration that had given them the chance to come up with a painting profession, and they started searching for means of reacting to the cloudy climate.
 The difficulty was that both major art movements of the 1930s - specifically, Regionalism and Social Realism - neglected to meet their desire to get a break with present thinking.
 In this, they have been strongly affected by the coming of many modern artist refugees out of Europe, whose revolutionary approach to artwork opened up a string of new chances.